What the No Surprises Act and Good Faith Estimates Mean for Your Practice

-As of January 1, 2022, state-licensed or certified health care providers need to give a Good Faith Estimate of healthcare charges to every new and continuing client who is either uninsured or is not planning to submit a claim to their insurance for the healthcare services they seek.
+As of January 1, 2022, state-licensed or certified health care providers must provide a Good Faith Estimate of healthcare charges to every new and continuing client who is either uninsured or is not planning to submit a claim to their insurance for the healthcare services they seek.

 There are specific rules for what information has to be in that estimate and when it has to be provided.